aj3705/AzureDevOps/restapis/ado-authentication.md

 ##### Register your Web App with Azure DevOps by following the steps below:

    1. Go to [https://app.vsaex.visualstudio.com/app/register][5].
-This will open the Azure DevOps registration page.
+This will open the Azure DevOps registration page as shown in the picture below.
 Fill out the fields as follows:

          **Application Website:** URL of the Azure App Services Web App you created in step 4 above, https://{yoursite}.azurewebsites.net.
          **Application callback URL :**  The callback url should be https://{yoursite}.azurewebsites.net/oauth/callback, where yoursite is the name  of your Azure Web App.